 French Quarter Festival (FQF) is a one-weekend annual celebration of New Orleans’ and Lousiana’s local music and cuisine in one of the city’s most historic neighborhoods – the Vieux Carre, or the French Quarter.
-After almost 40 years, French Quarter Fest has become a favorite of both locals and visitors alike.
+After 40 years, French Quarter Fest has become a favorite of both locals and visitors alike.
+French Quarter Fest returns April 11-14, 2024.
+Take a look at the 2023 festival below.

 …and many more!
-Find the full musical lineup here.
+See the full lineup here.

 Food is such a quintessential part of French Quarter Fest that, along with announcing its musical lineup, the festival gives an equal amount of fanfare to its culinary stars as well.
 From neighborhood sno-ball stands to famous fine-dining venues, FQF’s food vendors showcase some of the best local cuisines.
-A few of the featured culinary vendors include:
+This year's culinary lineup presented by Broussard’s includes:

 Spring is a popular vacation time in New Orleans, and French Quarter Fest often falls alongside other events, so the earlier you can book your room, the better.
 But, don’t worry if you’re a bit behind on hotel reservations, because the festival has adopted the Omni Royal Orleans as its official hotel, and there are lots of great hotels around the city, including plenty inside or within walking distance of the French Quarter.